Reasons for being evicted

 4. Deterioration of furniture

-This ground can be used if you damage the furniture or fittings in the home.
-Natural wear and tear can't be used as grounds for eviction but if the damage is caused because of your negligence it can be.
+This ground can be used if you damage any furniture in the home which has been provided by the council or housing association.
+Natural wear and tear cannot be used as grounds for eviction but if the damage is caused because of your poor treatment it can be.

 This includes furniture in a common area, like a garden.